ros-industrial-attic/reuleaux/README.md

 rosrun reuleaux show_arrow

-To visualize all the reachable poses and spheres:
+To visualize all the reachable poses and spheres: (This part depends on the ikfast package.
+So please modify and put your ikfast.h file location in the mh5_ikfast.h file in the include folder)

 rosrun reuleaux create_sphere_and_arrow